RevenueCat-Samples/import-csv-samples/README.md

 `price` The price of the product.

+`country` The [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code for the price's country.
+Only necessary if you use different price tiers in different countries.

 `currency` The currency of the price.

 `introductory_price` The introductory price of the product (required only if you offer an introductory price that is not a free trial.)